Nishi-Hachiōji Station

 Nishi-Hachiōji Station (西八王子駅, Nishi-Hachiōji-eki) is a passenger railway station located in the city of Hachiōji, Tokyo, Japan, operated by East Japan Railway Company (JR East).

 Lines

 Nishi-Hachiōji Station is served by the Chūō Main Line with also Chūō Line (Rapid) limited stop services from Tokyo.
 The station is 49.8 kilometers from Tokyo Station.

 Station layout

 The station consists of two ground-level opposed side platforms serving two tracks with the platforms connected by the elevated station building, which is located above and perpendicular to the tracks.
 The station is attended.

 Platforms

 History

 Nishi-Hachiōji Station opened on 1 April 1939.
+The original station building was destroyed in an air raid on 2 August 1945.
 With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR East.
-The original station building was destroyed in an air raid on 2 August 1945.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 31,823 passengers daily (boarding passengers only).

 The passenger figures (boarding passengers only) for previous years are as shown below.